Nightfall in India

 Nightfall in India (Anochece en la India; Noaptea vine în India) is a 2014 road movie directed by Chema Rodríguez which stars Juan Diego, Clara Vodă, and Javier Pereira.
 It is a Spanish-Romanian-Swedish international co-production.

 Plot

-The plot tracks Ricardo, an elderly wheelchair-bound man with a degenerative disease who decides to make a journey to India in a ramshackle van with the company of his Romanian caretaker Dana, picking up a Swedish hitchhiker along the way.
+The plot tracks Ricardo, an elderly wheelchair-using man with a degenerative disease who decides to make a journey to India in a ramshackle van with the company of his Romanian caretaker Dana, picking up a Swedish hitchhiker along the way.

 Production

 The screenplay was penned by Chema Rodríguez, David Planell, and Pablo Burgués.
 The film is a Spanish-Romanian-Swedish co-production by Producciones Sin un Duro, Jaleo Films, Strada Film, and ATMO Independent Films, with the participation of Canal Sur and the backing from ICAA, Junta de Andalucía, CNC, SFI, FiV, and Eurimages.
 It was lensed by Álex Catalán and Juan González and scored by Hans Lundgren.
 Shooting took place from 2012 to 2013 in Spain (Seville and the Tabernas Desert), Romania (Bucharest), Turkey (Istanbul and Capadocia), and India (Dholpur).
 Dialogue is in Spanish, English, Romanian, and Swedish.